Gangezilla/pokedex/README.md

 # pokedex
-A Pokedex made with pokeapi
+A Pokedex made with HTML, that accesses pokeAPI.
+It's also me trying to get better at using GitHub :)